Resources for Parents and Guardians

 If you are concerned that a child is a victim of abuse, you may not be sure what to do or how to respond.
 Child sexual abuse is a crime that often goes undetected.
 No matter what your role is—parent or other family member, coach, teacher, religious leader, babysitter—you have the power to make a positive difference in this child’s life.
 Learn more

-A non-profit organization committed to empowering adults to prevent child sexual abuse, Darkness to Light provides resources to help prevent, recognize and react responsibly to child sexual abuse.
-Information includes how to help parents talk to children about safety from sexual abuse, body safety, digital safety, and events in the news.
-There are tips for hiring caregivers and a discussion about healthy sexual development.
-Learn more
+A non-profit organization committed to empowering adults to prevent child sexual abuse, Darkness to Light provides resources to help prevent, recognize, and react responsibly to child sexual abuse.

 Whether overwhelmed by the barrage of violence and injustice reported in the news, or suffering with the heartbreaking loss of a loved one, dealing with tragedy is never easy.

 These resources offer parents and guardians helpful ways to engage in meaningful conversations with children about loss, violence, and frightening news.